SSWConsulting/SSW.Rules.Content/rules/fix-small-web-errors/rule.md

 ---

-Imagine the scenario...
-A designer notices a small typo on a page in the intranet.
-As a good employee, they opens up the [backlog](/do-you-constantly-add-to-the-backlog) and create a PBI to fix the spelling error.
+Imagine this scenario...
+A designer notices a small typo on an intranet page.
+As a good employee, they open up the [backlog](/do-you-constantly-add-to-the-backlog) and create a PBI to fix the spelling error.
 Then send a ["to myself"](/send-to-myself-emails/) to action.

 Meanwhile they are thinking... *"That took more time to report the error than it would have taken me to fix it"*.